satra/NiPyPe-Paper/nipype_paper.rst

 parameters (such as argstr and position which describe how to convert an input into a command line argument).

-Currently NiPyPe (version 0.4) ships with wide range of interfaces (see Table supported\_software.).
+Currently, NiPyPe (version 0.4) ships with wide range of interfaces (see Table supported\_software.).
 Adding new Interfaces is simply a matter of writing a Python class definition as was shown in Figure XX.
 When a formal specification of inputs and outputs are provided by the